apache/hudi/docs/_docs/2_5_performance.md

 ## Upserts

-Following shows the speed up obtained for NoSQL database ingestion, from incrementally upserting on a Hudi dataset on the copy-on-write storage, on 5 tables ranging from small to huge (as opposed to bulk loading the tables)
+Following shows the speed up obtained for NoSQL database ingestion, from incrementally upserting on a Hudi table on the copy-on-write storage, on 5 tables ranging from small to huge (as opposed to bulk loading the tables)

 <figure>
     <img class="docimage" src="/assets/images/hudi_upsert_perf1.png" alt="hudi_upsert_perf1.png" style="max-width: 1000px" />
 </figure>

-Given Hudi can build the dataset incrementally, it opens doors for also scheduling ingesting more frequently thus reducing latency, with significant savings on the overall compute cost.
+Given Hudi can build the table incrementally, it opens doors for also scheduling ingesting more frequently thus reducing latency, with significant savings on the overall compute cost.

 <figure>